Baljci, Tomislavgrad: Economy

-The main economic activity in the village used to be husbandry and dairy farming; milk products were mostly sold on the Dalmatian coast.
+The main economic activity in the village used to be animal husbandry and dairy farming; milk products were mostly sold on the Dalmatian coast.
 There is one sheep farm, reported in 2021.
 One of the widespread economic activities was also foresting in the nearby Želivodić mountain.

 In January 2020, the Government of the Federation of Bosnia and Herzegovina gave preliminary approval to four local companies to be issued energy permits for the construction of a wind farm in the Municipality of Tomislavgrad, including Baljci.
 The Ministry of Energy, Mining and Industry of the Federation of Bosnia and Herzegovina issued a draft permit for the wind farm in September 2020.
-The Baljci wind farm will have a capacity of 48 MW and its annual energy production is projected to be 145.7 GWh.
-The investor in the wind farm is a Tomislavgrad-based company Tomkup.
+The Baljci wind farm will have a capacity of 48 MW, and its annual energy production is projected to be 145.7 GWh.
+The investor in the wind farm is a Tomislavgrad-based company, Tomkup.